 Oliver Mühlemann is professor of biochemistry at the University of Bern (Switzerland) and the director of the Swiss National Science Foundation National Center of Competence in Research (SNSF-NCCR) RNA & Disease.
-He is co-leading the project Structure and Function of the Human Ribonucleosome.
+He co-initiated the Elucidation of Selective Motor Neuron Death in Amyotrophic Lateral Sclerosis (ALS) project and is co-leading the project Structure and Function of the Human Ribonucleosome.

 Mühlemann grew up near Solothurn, Switzerland.
 He graduated with an MS in molecular biology and microbiology from the University of Bern (Switzerland) in 1992 and received his PhD from Uppsala University (Sweden) in 1997.
 He was a postdoctoral fellow at Brandeis University (Boston, Massachusetts, US) and returned to the University of Bern to start his own independent research group as a junior group leader in 2000 (with support from the SNSF), before being appointed professor of biochemistry in the Department of Chemistry, Biochemistry and Pharmaceutical Sciences in 2010.
 Mühlemann received fellowships from the SNSF, the Friends of Switzerland Boston and the Max Cloëtta Foundation, and was awarded a starting grant of the European Research Council in 2008.
 In addition to directing the NCCR RNA & Disease, which he initiated together with Frédéric Allain, Mühlemann has been a member of the SNSF Research Council (Division Biology and Medicine) since 2018.